2020 Guinean constitutional referendum: Conduct

 The constitutional referendum was originally scheduled to be on 1 March 2020.
 However it was pushed back as international observers raised concerns about electoral register.
 The African Union cancelled an electoral observations mission, citing major issues with the poll.
-The European Union also highlighted its doubt on the poll's credibility.
+The European Union also highlighted its doubt about the poll's credibility.

 As a consequence, the authorities removed over 2.5 million unverifiable names (out of a total of 7.7 million names) from the register in line with the advice of the Economic Community of West African States after they were identified by Organisation internationale de la Francophonie.
 The unverifiable names were mostly concentrated in the region where president Alpha Condé had significant support.

-Prior to the vote Mike Pompeo, United States Secretary of State, said "We question whether the process will be free, fair and transparent and accurately reflect the will of all eligible voters.
+Prior to the vote, United States Secretary of State Mike Pompeo said, "We question whether the process will be free, fair and transparent and accurately reflect the will of all eligible voters.
 We urge all parties to engage in nonviolent civil dialogue."
 The United States government also called on authorities to allow peaceful demonstrations while asking opposition to refrain from violence.
 The British government argued the Government of Guinea to respect democratic institutions and all forms of human rights including the right to peaceful protest, as well as encouraging all parties to engage in constructive dialogue and refrain from using violence.
 The UK as well called upon the government to ensure the elections and referendum would be conducted in a fair and transparent way.